Syed Imam M.S., Ph.D.

 Syed Imam, M.S., Ph.D.

 Dr. Syed Imam received his B.S. degree in zoology in 1994 from Bihar University.
 He then went to Hamdard University where he received his M.S. in toxicology in 1996 and his Ph.D. in neurotoxicology in 2002.
-He received his postdoctoral training at the National Institutes of Healh/National Institute on Aging in the genetics of age-related neurological disorders.
+He received his postdoctoral training at the National Institutes of Health/National Institute on Aging in the genetics of age-related neurological disorders.
 He was a junior faculty member in the Department of Medicine at University of Texas Health Sciences at San Antonio where he focused on macrophage-based gene therapy for neurological disorders.
-He was then a tenure-track assistant professor at the University of Texas Health Sciences at San Antonio where he discovered the role of Abl tyrosine kinase in Parkinson’s disease, a breakthrough in therapeutic development for Parkinson’s disease.
+He was then a tenure-track assistant professor at the University of Texas Health Sciences at San Antonio.

 Dr. Imam is currently a staff scientist in NCTR’s Division of Neurotoxicology where he conducts research on: